 The Educators' Study Tour to Japan offers educators nationwide the opportunity to travel to Japan for three weeks to experience the nation firsthand and bring their experiences back to the classroom.
 The program is open to middle- and high-school classroom teachers, librarians and school administrators (principals, assistant principals, and department chairs only), and includes an intensive pre-departure orientation and a study tour to Japan in June-July for the cost of $1,200.

 Generous support for the Educators’ Study Tour, Professional Workshops for Teachers, and the Junior Fellows Leadership Program is also provided by the United States-Japan Foundation.

-Japan Society Junior Fellows Leadership Program is supported by generous grants from an anonymous family foundation, Mr. Wilbur L. Ross, Jr., ITO EN (North America) INC., and the United States-Japan Foundation and an anonymous donor.
+Japan Society Junior Fellows Leadership Program is supported by generous grants from an anonymous family foundation, Mr. Wilbur L. Ross, Jr., the United States-Japan Foundation, ITO EN (North America) INC., Jiro Murase Memorial Fund, and Ms. Tomoko Hamada-Dougan.

 Education programs are made possible in part by Chris A. Wachenheim, the Wendy Obernauer Foundation, and The Norinchukin Foundation, Inc.

-Additional support is provided by James and Beatrice Del Favero, and John T. Hutcheson.
+Additional support is provided by James and Beatrice Del Favero, and James Read Levy.

 Top photo © Tony Sahara.